 The Graduate School of Art subscribes to the standards for the MFA degree as set forth by the College Art Association of America (CAA) and the National Association of Schools of Art and Design (NASAD).

 The residence requirement for the MFA degree is at least two academic years of full-time study (minimum 12 credits each semester).
-Students have five calendar years from the date of first registration to complete the degree.
-Individual programs are arranged with the Director of the Graduate School of Art.
+Students have three calendar years from the date of first registration to complete the degree.
+Individual programs are arranged with the program chair.
 Graduate students work with faculty advisers according to their areas of interest within the Sam Fox School and the university at large.

 In order to earn the MFA in Visual Art — the terminal professional degree in studio art — students must complete the following requirements:

-Students must complete 44 units of Graduate Studio (10 credits each semester in the first year; 12 credits each semester in the second year) and two seminars in contemporary practice (3 credits each) in the first year.
+Students must complete a total of 42 units of Graduate Studio (9 credits each semester during the first year; 12 credits each semester during the second year) as well as two seminars in contemporary practice (3 credits each) during the first year.
 During their last semester, students take a 3-credit thesis seminar.
 The culminating event of the graduate program requires students to present, defend and document a thesis exhibition.

 Electives may be taken from art, art history, and academic courses: